The APoE gene is a known genetic risk factor for dementia, Alzheimer's disease (AD), and cardiovascular diseases (CVD).

 The risk of atherosclerosis appears to be higher in individuals with an E4 variant due to increased cholesterol levels.

 Atherosclerosis is the leading cause of cardiovascular disease and is associated with abnormalities in cellular cholesterol levels, which causes plaque formation within the arteries.

 Normally, the APoE gene reduces the development of atherosclerosis, by regulating specific white blood cells, known as macrophages, to devour cholesterol and form foam cells.
 However, higher cholesterol levels is one of the risk factors for atherosclerosis as these foam cells begin to form within the arteries and lose their main protective function.

-Those with at least one copy of the E4 variant have higher risk for atherosclerotic outcomes while individuals with two copies of the E4 variant have the highest risk.
+Those with one copy of the APOE4 are at higher risk for atherosclerosis but anyone with two E4 copies is likely at the highest risk.

 Considering the main functions of the APoE gene, as a major regulator of blood lipid and cholesterol levels, it clearly plays a significant role in the susceptibility to coronary heart disease (CHD) and cerebrovascular diseases like dementia and Alzheimer’s.

 Based on recent evidence, it’s clear that the E4 variant is associated with higher levels of total cholesterol, LDL cholesterol and triglycerides, which are also linked to numerous heart and brain conditions.
 Since the APoE gene has been linked to both CHD and AD, it’s possible that this particular gene also connects the two diseases together.